Major databases for journal articles in psychology:

 General search strategy

-When searching either for books / reference sources in the catalogue, articles in a journal database, or even for pages on the web, the following tips can help improve your searches:
+When searching either for books / reference sources in the Sofia Discovery tool, articles in a journal database, or even for pages on the web, the following tips can help improve your searches:

 - Develop a list of keywords related to your topic